ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     Windows enters safe mode and sets up the hardware using the temporarily enabled drivers.

+1. After Windows starts, open the System Configuration app again and disable {guilabel}`Safe boot`.

 1. Check the controller mode in the Device Manager.

     It should read: {guilabel}`Standard SATA AHCI Controller`.

     ![Regedit override](/images/windows-ahci/Regedit-override.png)

-1. Open the System Configuration app again and disable {guilabel}`Safe boot`.

 1. Reboot.
 Windows starts normally.